-- 12 Directors appointed by the General Meeting - For 3-year terms - Representing 4 nationalities - Including 10 "independent" directors, in accordance with the guidelines of the Board and of the French stock market (i.e. more than 80% of the Directors elected by shareholders) - Including 5 ladies (i.e. more than 40% of Directors elected by shareholders) - 2 Directors elected by the staff - For 3-year terms - 2 ladies - Not considered "independent" based on French stock market criteria, despite the method of their election - Of whom: - one sits at the Compensation Committee and at the Internal Control, Risk Management and Compliance Committee - and the other one at the Financial Statements Committee
+12 Directors appointed by the General Meeting

+- For 3-year terms - Representing 4 nationalities - Including 9 "independent" directors, in accordance with the guidelines of the Board and of the French stock market (i.e. 75% of the Directors elected by shareholders) - Including 5 ladies (i.e. more than 40% of Directors elected by shareholders)

+• 2 Directors elected by the staff

+- For 3-year terms - 1 lady - Not considered "independent" based on French stock market criteria, despite the method of their election - Of whom: - one sits at the Compensation Committee and attends Internal Control, Risk Management and Compliance Committee meetings - and the other one sits at the Financial Statements Committee